Who Are the Key Parties in a Condemnation Lawsuit?

 Why Party Identification Matters

-Only parties formally joined in a condemnation lawsuit have their property interests resolved through the proceedings.
-As noted in State, Dep’t of Treasury v.
-Myndyllo, 225 N.J.
-Super.
-302, 305 (App.
-Div.
-1988), liens discharge only for parties included in the legal action.
+Properly identifying and including all parties in a condemnation lawsuit is essential for several reasons.
+Only parties formally joined in the case have their property interests resolved through the proceedings.
+According to State, Dep’t of Treasury v.
+Myndyllo, liens and interests are only discharged for parties included in the lawsuit.

 Protect Your Property Rights Today